fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 "polkit-1" file might not be there, just copy "sudo" file after modifying it and it works.

+For Manjaro Plasma, follow [this guide](https://gist.github.com/pastleo/76597c6ae8f95bb02982fea6df3a3ade) if you got stuck.

 ###### Howdy lines

 ```sh